ipums/ipums.github.io/_posts/2015-01-28-fixed-length-record-data.markdown

 published: true
 title: Fixed Length Record Data
 author: ccd
 teaser: Dealing with fixed-length record (FLR) data is a reality for us at the MPC.
-Colin introduces readers to his Ruby Gem, HFLR, which makes processing hierarchical fixed-lengh record data a bit easier.
+Colin introduces readers to his Ruby Gem, HFLR, which makes processing hierarchical fixed-length record data a bit easier.
 wordpress_id: 500
 wordpress_url: http://tech.popdata.org/?p=500
 date: '2015-01-28 11:10:23 -0600'
 date_gmt: '2015-01-28 17:10:23 -0600'
-categories:
+categories: Code
-- Data Processing
 tags: []
 ---
 ## What it is and How to Make it Go Away Using Ruby